gatewaycash/gateway/modules/docs/docs/api.html.md

 ### Return Values

 This endpoint returns an array called `"commissions"`.
-This aray contains the following values for each commission in the array:
+This array contains the following values for each commission in the array:

 Name | Description